-In recent years, ransomware attacks have grown exponentially, and it is predicted to grow even more in the upcoming decade.
-Security analysts are overwhelmed because as soon as they eliminate one threat, several more appear.
+In recent years, ransomware attacks have grown exponentially and are predicted to grow even more in the upcoming decade.
+Security analysts are overwhelmed because several more appear as soon as they eliminate one threat.

 This situation drives analysts and organizations in what seems like an impossible chase.
 This post will explore how modern malware analysis can help security teams.

 Do you remember being a child and playing whack a mole at a carnival fair?
 How frustrating was it?
 The more you whacked away, the more moles appeared.
 Well, stopping cyberattacks is pretty much the same.

 Also Read: 5 Types of Scanning in Cyber Security

 Governments and organizations have joined efforts to fight against ransomware with mixed results.
 There have been recent cases where ransomware criminals have been arrested, and the ransom money was recovered.